Algorithmic idealism: what should you believe to experience next?: Predictions of algorithmic idealism

-The main argument for why Algorithmic Idealism will be in agreement with our physical theories is that \textit{physics seems to predict that induction is possible}.
+The main argument for why algorithmic idealism will be in agreement with our physical theories is that \textit{physics seems to predict that induction is possible}.
 Consider an agent characterized by some self state $x$ which contains a lot of data.
 As we have said above, a self state need not correspond to anything that we typically interpret as an agent or observer, so let us consider planet Earth.
-Motivated by AIT, we may focus on versions of Algorithmic Idealism where the set of all possible self states is the finite binary strings, $\mathcal{S}=\{\varepsilon,0,1,00,01,\ldots\}$.
-To relate Earth with a binary string, let us fix an arbitrary method for encoding an approximate description of a momentary\footnote{We may have to decide how to deal with relativity's lack of absolute simultaneity and other ambiguities, but any decision for how to do so will considered to be part of the definition of the encoding procedure.} configuration of Earth into bits.
+Motivated by AIT, we may focus on versions of algorithmic idealism where the set of all possible self states is the finite binary strings, $\mathcal{S}=\{\varepsilon,0,1,00,01,\ldots\}$.
+To relate Earth with a binary string, let us fix an arbitrary method for encoding an approximate description of a momentary\footnote{We may have to decide how to deal with relativity's lack of absolute simultaneity and other ambiguities, but any decision for how to do so will considered to be part of the definition of the encoding procedure. {Mathematically, the procedure must be computable, see the notion of a \textit{computational ontological model} of the technical paper~\cite{Mueller2020}.}} configuration of Earth into bits.
 For example, we might coarsegrain the shell of the sea level plus or minus one kilometer into approximate cubes of sidelength $10^{-9}$ meters, and store a couple of bits for each cube that describe the approximate material composition of the corresponding cube, resulting in an enormous chunk of data.